stepbrobd/router/docs/main.typ

 #slide[
 == Lessons learned

-- NAT :( use IPv6 when possible
+- Use IPv6 when possible

-- Debugging
-  - All network operators should have public looking glass
+- Host a looking glass
   - `bird-lg` or other looking glass tools
-    - Feed full table to BGP.Tools or NLNOG
+  - Feed full table to BGP.Tools, NLNOG, etc.
-  - `mtr`, `ping`, `traceroute`, `dig`, etc. are your friends
+- `tcpdump`, `mtr`, `ping`, `traceroute`, `dig`, etc. #footnote[Also ping.sx is pretty cool] are your friends

-  - Tailscale is buggy
+- Tailscale?
   - They eat the entirety of CGNAT address space (100.64.0.0/10)
   - `nodeAttrs` -> `ipPool` is half-baked, outstanding issue since Feb 2021 (tailscale\#1381)
-    - My workaround: set rules with very specific priorities in nftables ]
+  - My workaround: set lookup rules with very specific priorities ]

 #slide[